cmpsc-481-s22-m1/CASTanet/README.md

   cast_dict: A dictionary of files and corresponding CASTs

 _RETURNS:_
-  int: total number of items in cast_dict
+  int: total number of items in dictionary

 #### match_imports